-"We apologize for the inconvenience" is a typical response from airlines when a flight is delayed or canceled.
+"We apologize for the inconvenience" is a typical response from airlines when a flight is delayed or cancelled.
 But for European departures at least you might be able to get your money back as well as claim flight delay or United Airlines cancellation compensation under a law known as EC 261.
 In some circumstances, you could be owed as much as $700 (€600) per person, in addition to a full refund of your flight ticket.

 Find out how much United Airlines flight compensation you're owed.